Rest Craft

 KPS may share excerpts for communications only with written consent.

-No public deliverable is required.
+No public-facing deliverable is required.
 Process is prioritized over product.

 • Stipends are taxable where applicable